The Paz Show

-The Paz Show (also known as Paz the Penguin stylized PAZ) is a British live action/animated preschool television series that debuted on February 24, 2003 on Discovery Kids and TLC in the United States.
+The Paz Show (also known as Paz the Penguin stylized PAZ) is a live action/animated preschool television series that debuted on February 24, 2003, on Discovery Kids and TLC in the United States.
 It also aired on ITV in the United Kingdom.
-The series is a co-production between British studio King Rollo Films and Egmont Imagination (Season 1)/Telescreen BV (Season 2) in association with Discovery Kids.
+The series is a co-production between British studio King Rollo Films, Egmont Imagination (Season 1)/Telescreen BV (Season 2), and Discovery Communications in association with Discovery Kids.
 The series was based on a series of books written and illustrated by Mary Murphy.

 Between the series' cancellation and October 8, 2010, the series continued to rerun on the Ready Set Learn! block.